nyc-crh/site/content/gallery/parents-protest-for-school-transportation.md

 * I have nothing to do at home
 * The Year of the Child

-In response to the protest, the city announced that they would provide funding for private taxis and send parents instructions for how to request money for taxis if alternative transportation was not available.[^5] In the end, the bus drivers and the school chancellor agreed to give job security to current drivers but allowed for more bus companies to compete for future contracts.[^6] Bus drivers went on strike again in 2013 for similar reasons.[^7] In 2023, parents of disabled children filed a federal complaint over bus driver shortages that kept their children out of school.[^8]
+In response to the protest, the city announced that they would provide funding for private taxis and send parents instructions for how to request money for taxis if alternative transportation was not available.[^5] In the end, the bus drivers and the school chancellor agreed to give job security to current drivers but allowed for more bus companies to compete for future contracts.[^6] Bus drivers went on strike again in 2013 for similar reasons.[^7] In 2023, parents of Disabled children filed a federal complaint over bus driver shortages that kept their children out of school.[^8]

 [^1]: Alison Mitchell, “Both Sides Feel Burden of Strike,” *Newsday*, March 2, 1979.